-Module 3: Primary Education in India
+Module 3: Higher Education in India

-- · To develop an understanding of the concept and objectives of primary education in india - · To acquire knowledge of pre-primary education institutions - To develop an understanding of the types of primary schools - To develop an understanding of primary teacher training and eligibility - To acquire knowledge of the - To develop an understanding of the role of SCERT and DIET in ensuring quality primary education. - 3.1 Concept, Importance and Objectives (NCERT) - 3.2 Types of primary schools: single teacher schools, private un-aided schools, private government aided schools and government managed schools. - 3.3 Teacher training, Qualifications and Teacher Eligibility, Teacher Education Institutions. - 3.4 Role of NCERT, SCERT and DIET in maintaining quality in Primary Education.
+- To develop an understanding of concept and objectives of higher education - To acquire knowledge of the concept, types, nature and functions of Universities. - To develop an understanding of teacher training for higher education. - To develop an understanding of teacher eligibility for higher education. - To develop an understanding of professional development of teachers in higher education. - To develop an understanding of linkages of universities with industry. - 3.1 Concept (general and professional), Importance and Objectives (UGC) - 3.2 Universities (concept, types, nature and functions) - 3.3 Teacher qualifications, eligibility, recruitment and professional development - 3.4 Linkages of Colleges and Universities with Industry

-Module 4: National Policy in Indian Primary Education
+Module 4: National Policy in Higher Education in India